The 9 Most Important Trout Rigs (With Pictures)

 - Spinner rig

-Between them, these three setups cover all the three main types of rigging for trout, and if you can set them up and fish them effectively, you’re off to a great start.
-The slip sinker rig is perfect for presenting a bait close to the bottom, which is the best depth to target trout in most situations.
+Between them, these three setups cover all the three main types of rigging for trout, and if you can set each of them up and fish them effectively, you’re off to a great start.

-The slip bobber rig, on the other hand, can be used to present a bait suspended underneath a bobber, which is great when trout are active higher in the water column.
-And the spinner rig is a great basic setup for fishing lures actively, which is an ideal way to cover a lots of water in search of hungry trout.
+The slip bobber rig, on the other hand, can be used to present a bait suspended underneath a bobber, which is great when fishing for trout that are active higher in the water column.

 If you’re currently looking for a new trout rod, check out our article on what is the best rod for trout fishing?

-What are the best bait rigs for trout?
+What are the best trout bait rigs?

-The top 3 best bait rigs for trout are:
+The 3 best trout bait rigs are:

 - Slip sinker rig